brite-code/brite/docs/spec/src/patterns.md

 # Patterns

-Pattern[WithAnnotation, Constructor] :
+Pattern[Constructor] :
   - BindingPattern
   - UnitPattern
   - TuplePattern
   - RecordPattern
   - ListPattern
   - WrappedPattern
-  - [+WithAnnotation] AnnotationPattern

-WrappedPattern : `(` Pattern[WithAnnotation] `)`
+WrappedPattern : `(` Pattern TypeAnnotation? `)`

-In {Pattern[Constructor]} the `Constructor` parameter is propagated to all child rules recursively.
+In {Pattern[Constructor]} the constructor tag is propagated to all child rules recursively.
 Note that this is **not normal**!
-Normally we would declare and pass around the `Constructor` parameter to every child rule.
+Normally we would declare and pass around the constructor tag to every child rule.
 However, doing this in the {Pattern} grammar would be very noisy for no benefit.
 It would confuse the reader without adding any cognitive value.
 So we bend the rules a bit here.

 ## Binding Pattern

 BindingPattern :
-  - Identifier
+  - BindingIdentifier
   - BindingPatternHole
   - [+Constructor] Access? `mutable`?
 Identifier